Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MinAPIVersion.md

       "defaultValue": "Contoso",
       "minLength": 1,
       "metadata": {
-        "description": "The name of the owner of the service" }
+        "description": "The name of the owner of the service."
+      }
     },
     "sku": {